 Very few things stand out more in a coffee chat then when you show you’ve taken the time to learn about the other person.
 The more detailed you can get, the better.
 It’s a good idea not to limit yourself to researching what this person has done in their career, but find out something personal.
 It’s a way to build the trust and genuine connection we mentioned earlier.

 This speaks to being clear about what your goals are.
 An elevator pitch is how you express your value in a concise manner.
 And just because you’re not face to face doesn’t mean you won’t get nervous.
 Practice it out loud and practice while you’re sitting in front of your screen.
 Get one of your friends on a video chat and practice while they’re on the other line.
 It will help with your nerves by recreating the scene as close as possible to what you will experience once you’re in your virtual coffee chat.
-Learn how to create the perfect elevator pitch with Prepped.
+Learn how to create the perfect elevator pitch.

 We shouldn’t have to say this, but we will.
 Being on time means that you’re set up in a quiet spot with the windows closed and all the equipment tested well ahead of your scheduled chat.
 You should actually be waiting on the line before the other person gets on.

 Again, this person has given up their time to speak with you.
 Sending a thank you note acknowledges that you respect that time and are appreciative of them sharing their knowledge.
 Keep it simple but be thoughtful and genuine.
 Having a coffee chat is only one element of networking - there’s a lot of pre- and post-work that all networking pros do.
 Prepped can help: